Yvonne Saunders: Career

 Saunders qualified for Canadian citizenship in 1972 and began to compete for her adopted home from 1973 onwards.
 It was in this period that her career hit its peak.
 A third Canadian national title followed at the 1973 Canadian Championships.
 She was chosen to run both the individual and relay sprint events for Canada at the 1974 British Commonwealth Games in January and delivered a Canadian record of 51.67 seconds to win the gold medal.
 She remains the only Canadian woman to have won that title and her run proved to be a lifetime best.
 She won a second medal with her teammates in the relay, sharing the bronze medals alongside Brenda Walsh, Margaret McGowen and Maureen Crowley.
-Later that year she set a world indoor best for the 600 metres distance (at 1:18.4 minutes) and she had a 400 m win at the AAA Championships, setting a championship record of 51.90 seconds in the process.
+Later that year she set a world indoor best for the 600 metres distance (at 1:18.4 minutes) and she had a 400 m win at the WAAA Championships, setting a championship record of 51.90 seconds in the process of winning the event at the 1974 WAAA Championships.

 Injuries affected Saunders in the subsequent two years, starting with a herniated back in 1975, then a knee injury.
 She had a successful appeal to the International Olympic Committee to speed up her citizenship and eligibility to compete at the 1976 Summer Olympics for Canada.
 With her training interrupted, she was off her 1974 best at the competition.
 She was eliminated in the first round of the 800 metres and placed a distant eighth in the relay final, running with Margaret Stride, Joyce Yakubowich, and Rachelle Campbell.
 This proved to be the last global event that she would appear at.